The HistoryAccess.com Interview:

 I do graphics work on the computer for the quarterly and other projects.
 I use Photoshop – I’ve got a volunteer at the local high school who knows Photoshop like crazy – I call her if I get stuck and say, “I give up!
 Can you just come and do this?”
 And she’ll come right over.

 We have special events at the museum in May, July, and October; I work on those.
 I plan annual trips for the Beaver Club, which is a group of 20 museum supporters who have given us fairly substantial amounts of money.
 Last year they went to Quebec City for seven days.
 That involves hotels, lodging, tickets, air fare, the whole deal.
 They’re a very social group; they love to eat and drink.
-They go on snowmobile trips in Yellowstone every other year; they like that.
+They go on snowmobile trips in Yellowstone every other year.

 Sometimes I’ll show up here in the morning and think, “I’m going to do this, this, and this today,” and the whole plan gets shot down because one of the volunteers calls in sick and I’m going to be out front taking admissions.

-Jim: My favorite is a package of vermilion war paint.
+A. (Jim): My favorite is a package of vermilion war paint.
 It was manufactured in China and brought to this country for use as a trade good; in China it was maybe used for porcelain.
 It’s a small quantity of reddish powder in a paper packet about the size of a hotel bar of soap.
 The paper is sort of off-white, with red stamping on it, in Chinese lettering, telling the name of the company and where it’s located.
 The packets were found when somebody cleaned out an attic.
 We got the object by trading a packet of trade beads to the Wisconsin Historical Society via a dealer in Kansas.

 To me this artifact epitomizes something important about American Indians, which is that they were people who demanded, and got, the highest quality goods.
 It’s also an interesting example of how global trade was functioning even in the 1820s.